edubart/nelua-lang/docs/pages/overview.md

 ## Comments

-Comments are just like in Lua:
+Comments are just like Lua:

 ```nelua
 -- one line comment